astroboyReloaded/Trade-Assistant/README.md

 - Selecting "Convertion rate" means non the Base or the Price are the same as the Balance currency, and the Position Size must be converted to a different Forex value.

 ## Future Features:
 - UI will know when the SL or TP are in the wrong side of the Entry Price, or when any of these values are negative.
-It will prevent the user from entering a SL or TP with less than 10 pips from the Entry Price.
 The UI will Change color in some places to indicate that the position is being registered as long or short.
-- The Position Direction can be switched manually.
+- It will prevent the user from entering a SL or TP with less than 10 pips from the Entry Price.
+- The las two values that get input dont get locked automatically, not only the take profi values.
 - Tab into the History button.
 Open it with enter.
-- We talk about choices where Balance nor _Buy_ Price coincide with the _Product_ Price.